lindakovacs/100-days-of-code/log.md

 <!-- /TOC -->

+### Day 21: January 23, 2017 Monday

+**Today's Progress**: For the #100DaysOfCode I worked debugging the PHP form project:
+- sanitazing data
+- validation data and returning error messages for the required filed
+- mirroring back filds already filled
+- encrypt
+- upload/move (the upload files from the web form on the foleder in the server)
+- email
+- thank you
+- pdf
+- recaptcha
+- creating and making DB connection
+- write/store data in DB
+- HR retrieve data

+**Thoughts**: I feel kind of being stuck and I will turn back again tomorrow.

+**Link(s) to work**

 ### Day 20: January 22, 2017 Sunday

 **Today's Progress**: For the #100DaysOfCode I did the PHP tutorials, completed  and got the certificate from @SoloLearn.
 Also, I worked in JavaScript @FreeCodeCamp challanges.